Elektra EKL 5000 (Mono)

 Released: 1958

-The album exists with number EK-KIT with a cover image showing the parts of the kit (such as a guitar) and as EKL5001 with a cover showing a line drawing of a guitarist and the title 'How to Play Folk Guitar'.
-Side 1 is 'Guitar Instruction with Billy Faier' (up to the track 'Last Word') and Side 2 features '20 Favourite Folk Songs with Milt Okun'.
+The album exists with number EK-KIT with a cover image showing the parts of the kit (though with 5001 numbers on the discs ... at least on the copy I have) and as EKL5001 with a cover showing a line drawing of a guitarist and the title 'How to Play Folk Guitar'.

 Elektra EKL 5002 (Mono) EKS 75002 (Stereo)